 James had close links to New Zealand.
 His father, Peter May, and a number of relatives live in Te Puke and in the wider Tauranga area.

-A family member from Te Puke, who spoke to the Herald, said James had lived in New Zealand for a long time and had only been in Samoa for about a year.
+A family member from Te Puke, who spoke to the media, said James had lived in New Zealand for a long time and had only been in Samoa for about a year.